Home Travel GuidesDestination Guides24 hours in ... 24 hours in Copenhagen, Denmark

 Bella Sky Hotel, Copenhagen (c) Bo Jørgensen

-Wake up Copenhagen is the perfect space for city explorers who aren’t looking for a five star hotel but still want a stylish place to call home.
-The prices may be budget, but it’s packed with beautiful if economical design and while its location means views are more industrial than pastoral, being right in the hub of the city more than makes up for it.
+Wake up Copenhagen is the perfect space for city explorers who aren’t looking for a five-star hotel but still want a stylish place to call home.
+The prices may be budget, but it’s packed with beautiful if economical design and while its location means views are more industrial than pastoral, being right in the city’s hub more than makes up for it.

 Fifteen stories high, Danhostel overlooks the Danish central canal and is only a five-minute stroll to central Copenhagen and the train station.
 Each clean, functional room has between 4-10 beds, and is a bargain, with prices starting from DKK 130 a night.